The Art of Simplicity – 40 Accessible Activist Activities

 - Make a Black Lives Matter window sign.

-- Order a Black Lives Matter flag or yard sign for you and 10 of your friends.
+- Order a Black Lives Matter flag or yard sign for you and a friend.

 - Stream some protest tunes with the windows open.